Hélder Costa: Leeds United

-On 3 July 2019, Costa joined Championship club Leeds United on loan for the 2019–20 season.
-As part of the deal, Costa was to join Leeds outright in July 2020 on a four-year contract for an approximate £15 million transfer fee.
+On 3 July 2019, Costa joined EFL Championship club Leeds United on loan for the 2019–20 season.
+As part of the deal, Costa was to effectively join Leeds outright in July 2020 on a four-year contract for an approximate £15 million transfer fee.
 He was given the number 17 shirt, making him the first player since 2014 to wear it, after the shirt was brought out of retirement.
 He made his debut on 4 August in Leeds' Championship opening day 3–1 victory against Bristol City, and his first start nine days later in the EFL Cup against Salford City, contributing two assists.

 Costa scored his first goal for the club on 27 August in an EFL Cup match against Stoke City, the equaliser that sent the tie to a penalty shootout after a 2–2 draw in normal time, with him also scoring his penalty in the 4–5 defeat.

 On 30 November, in a 4–0 victory against Middlesbrough, he scored his first league goal.

-On 7 July 2020, Costa joined Leeds outright on a four-year contract.
+On 7 July 2020, Costa joined Leeds permanently on a four-year contract.
 Days later, Leeds earned promotion to the Premier League as EFL champions.
-Costa made his Premier League debut for Leeds in the first match of the season against reigning champions Liverpool on 12 September 2020, assisting Mateusz Klich's goal in a 4–3 defeat away from home and scored a brace a week later in Leeds's first home league win of the season, a 4–3 victory over Fulham.
+Costa made his Premier League debut for Leeds in the first match of the season against reigning champions Liverpool on 12 September, assisting Mateusz Klich's goal in a 4–3 defeat away from home and scored a brace a week later on 19 September in Leeds's first home league win of the season, a 4–3 victory over Fulham.

-On 6 October 2023, Costa departed Leeds by mutual consent.
+On 6 October 2023, Leeds announced that Costa had departed the club by mutual consent.